Today's Men's College Basketball Schedule, Betting Odds, and Best Bets

 Total Points

-2 Best College Basketball Bets and Player Props for St. John's vs. Omaha
+2 Best College Basketball Bets and Player Props for Xavier vs. Illinois

 - TV Channel: TBS